 We enable these NGO/Govt. schools and provide them the full ecosystem so that they can deliver computer education effectively to their children.

-We provide support in arranging required hardware, offer support for maintenance of this hardware, provide in-house developed Self Learning Videos along with bilingual Trainer’s manuals, offer online monitoring of the live classes through CCTV on Internet, provide assessment services, train the trainers, and award certificates.
+We provide support in arranging required hardware, offer support for maintenance of this hardware, provide in-house developed Self Learning Videos along with bilingual Trainer’s manuals, offer online monitoring of the live classes on Internet/WhatsApp, provide assessment services, train the trainers, and award certificates.

 We are in the process of expanding our footprint in the existing locations where are already are present and also to other Hindi speaking states, where we are not yet operational